 The wait is over.
 It’s officially that time of the year.
 A time for smoky grills, white shorts, and scraped knees.
 Summer is also the time when people catch up on their reading (by the poolside or oceanside) and drink icy, sugary, boozy beverages.
 That does paint a relaxing picture, doesn’t it?

-I just finished reading “Bossypants” by Tina Fey, chuckling to myself as I cut some grapes in half for my 19-month-old and read her prayer for her daughter “When the Crystal Meth is offered,
+I just finished reading “Bossypants” by Tina Fey, chuckling to myself as I cut some grapes in half for my 19-month-old and read her prayer for her daughter “When the crystal meth is offered, may she remember the parents who cut her grapes in half and stick with beer.”

 It’s less of a book, and more like a chatty friend with lots of anecdotes.